goodeggs/model-mixin/README.md

 ## About

+`model-mixin` creates objects that can be used to mix a set of instance and static methods into a [Mongoose](http://mongoosejs.com) model, [Backbone](http://backbonejs.org) model, plain JavaScript object and classes/models from other frameworks.

+It's purpose is to enable a high degree of code reuse when building full stack JavaScript applications with domain model representations on both client and server.

+## Background

 At Good Eggs we are on a quest for a ubiquitous domain model implementation that works across frameworks in both the browser and in Node.js.
 When you have an instance of a domain model in our applications, we want it to have the same interface and behavior, regardless of where it is running.